krauselab/krauselab/content/home/mission.md

 # A Projects section created with the Portfolio widget.
 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
+headless = true  # This file represents a page section.

+# Sets the widget on or off
+active = true  # Activate this widget? true/false

+# Sets the order in which the widget appears
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+weight = 20  # Order that this section will appear.

+# Sets the Title and Subtitle
 title = "Our mission"
 subtitle = ""
 +++